panzerdp/dmitripavlutin.com/content/posts/138-react-props/index.md

 }
 ```

 `<Hello who={person} key={index} />` uses the special `key` prop.
-It allows React to perform updates on arrays of elements faster.
+It allows React to perform updates on array items faster.

 ## 7. Conclusion

-Component props are a way you can write reusable pieces of UI logic.
+Props are a way you can write reusable pieces of UI logic.
 Props serve as an input for the component.

 Using props is pretty simple.

-First, make sure your component reads the prop from the props argument (or `this.props` in case of class components):
+First, make sure your component reads the props from the props parameter (or `this.props` in case of class components):

 ```jsx
 function MyComponent({ prop }) {